 By Joe Nocera and Ben Strauss

 The NCAA—the governing body of college sports—is built on lies.
-That’s the convincing argument made in this meticulous yet blistering book by New York Times columnist Nocera (with Ben Strauss) about the cartel-like organization that’s so worried about compensating its revenue-generating athletes—the usually black basketball and football players often hailing from poor families—that it’s willing to deploy semantic tricks and draconian tactics to protect its way of life.
+That’s the convincing argument made in this meticulous yet blistering book by New York Times columnist Nocera (with Ben Strauss) about the cartel-like organization that’s so desperate to not compensate its revenue-generating athletes—the usually black basketball and football players often hailing from poor families—that it’s willing to go to great lengths to protect its way of life.
 “How can the NCAA act so ruthlessly to enforce rules that are so petty?”
 Nocera asks.
-His book is a prosecution of an organization that’s willing to deploy draconian tactics against students, parents and schools—and, worst of all, seems to go out of its way to avoid doing the humane thing.
+His book is a prosecution of an organization that’s willing to deploy semantic tricks and draconian tactics against students, parents and schools—and, worst of all, seems to go out of its way to avoid simply doing the humane thing.

 Indentured tracks the decline of the dream of truly amateur sports, beginning with the creation of the term “student-athlete,” that court-supported confection that forms the core of the NCAA’s justification of not paying its athletes—the league’s original sin.
-The phrase, created by its first executive director, Walter Byers, firmed the NCAA’s founding notion that anything commercial was the devil, and that these students—gifted a scholarship for a good education and playing for the love of the game, NCAA proponents claim—must be protected from capitalism’s claws.
+The phrase, created by its first executive director, Walter Byers, affirmed the NCAA’s founding notion that anything commercial was the devil, and that these students—gifted a scholarship for a good education and the ability to play for the love of the game, NCAA proponents claim—must be protected from capitalism’s claws.